Water Quality Sampling

 Bath Middle School Trapping

 Bath Middle School 7th grade students and teachers spend their fall exploring information about local fisheries.
 This exploration includes learning about invasive green crabs and trapping them to find out information about their population and how it changes over time.
-Learn more about the student project and their findings.

 Tracking Phytoplankton